sympy/sympy/doc/src/guides/custom-functions.md

 $$\operatorname{versin}(x) = 1 - \cos(x).$$

-Because versine is used so rarely in modern mathematics and because it is so easily defined in terms of the more familiar cosine, it does not already have a definition in SymPy, but this simple definition will make it easy for us to define the various behaviors.
+SymPy does not already include versine because it is used so rarely in modern mathematics and it is so easily defined in terms of the more familiar cosine.

 Let us start by subclassing `Function`.